How Working Parents Can Effectively Manage Anger

 About the Expert

-Experienced in family and couples counselling, specializing in attachment and parenting guidance, CBT, and person-centered therapy.
+Experienced in family and couples counseling, specializing in attachment and parenting guidance, CBT, and person-centered therapy.
 Creates a safe, non-judgmental space, passionate about healthy relationships and well-being.

 View all articles